AgoraIO/Docs-Source/flexible-classroom/develop/integrate-system.md

 Agora will not save your user information and classroom information.
 After the class is destroyed, if you reuse the previous `roomUuid` again to enter the room, you will get a  new classroom instead of the previous one.

-Note: Agora does not recommend that you reuse `roomUuid`, as this will make it impossible to distinguish between two sessions.
-For example, to arrange mathematics classes for the first grade students, it is recommended to use a new `roomUuid`, instead of reusing the same one for each math class in an institute.
+Note: Agora does not recommend that you reuse `roomUuid`, as this makes it impossible to distinguish between two sessions.
+For example, use a new `roomUuid` for each math class instead of reusing the same one for math classes of all grades.